Exploring the Mysteries of the First Christmas

 Shekinah Glory

 Only God could have aligned the planets and stars so the Magi could find Jesus and worship Him.
-But the more likely explanation of the star isn’t an unusual alignment of planets but the shekinah glory of God Himself.
+But the more likely explanation of the star is not an unusual alignment of planets but the Shekinah glory of God Himself.

 Shekinah glory is the physical manifestation of God’s presence.